 - Lightning Digital AV Adapter

-- Most Android devices running operating systems 4.4 and above.
+- Most Android devices running Android 6.0 and above.

-- Amazon devices running operating systems 5.0.0 and above.
+- Amazon devices running operating systems Fire OS 6.0.0 and newer.

 For more information about device compatibility, see “Supported Devices” on the Hoopla Digital help page.